ballerkobe808/invest/README - 4 REHAB.md

 2. Offer a 5% bonus for finishing on time
 3. Give a 5% deduction for a week late
 4. Give another 5% deduction for more than a week late
+5. Let the contractor know their work will be photographed and displayed on social media.
+If anyone asks, your name will be given.
+Not trying to bully, but want everyone to know what a good job you did.

 #### Getting Bids